List of 30 Rock characters: Lenny Wosniak

 Lenny Wosniak (Steve Buscemi) is a private investigator occasionally hired by Jack.
 He first appears in the second-season episode "The Collection", where (while spying on Jack to determine if he has any skeletons in his closet which could prevent him from being named the new CEO of General Electric) he discovers Jack has a large collection of homemade ceramic cookie jars.
 Jack also hires him in the third season to obtain personal information about a man his mother was seeing, and (later) the true identity of his father.
 In "The Tuxedo Begins", Jack hires him after he is mugged.
 During his investigations, Wosniak will occasionally don a disguise as he sees fit.
-He claims he was once "part of a special task force of very young-looking cops who infiltrated high schools," in a reference to 21 Jump Street.
-While attempting to infiltrate the pages union by seducing Kenneth, Wosniak affixes a blond wig in order to assume the persona of the "nympho-coed Charlene LaRue"- the attempt ultimately fails as Kenneth was "impervious" to Mrs. LaRue's charms.
-In "Game Over" Lenny goes undercover at Kaylee Hooper's high school as a female drama teacher, Jan Foster, discovers that he prefers being Jan to being Lenny, and gets engaged to a female math teacher.
+He claims he was once "part of a special task force of very young-looking cops who infiltrated high schools", in a reference to 21 Jump Street.
+While attempting to infiltrate the pages union by seducing Kenneth, Wosniak affixes a blond wig to assume the persona of the "nympho-coed Charlene LaRue"- the attempt ultimately fails as Kenneth was "impervious" to Mrs. LaRue's charms.
+In "Game Over" Lenny goes undercover at Kaylie Hooper's high school as a female drama teacher, Jan Foster, discovers that he prefers being Jan to being Lenny, and gets engaged to a female math teacher.

 Appears In: "The Collection", "The Natural Order", "Mamma Mia", "Season 4", "The Tuxedo Begins" and "Game Over".